fedes1to/Zygisk-ImGui-Menu/README.md

 # Zygisk Mod Menu Template
-Mod Menu template that injects at runtime for unity games (it actually works and has been used multiple times).
+Mod Menu template that injects at runtime for unity games.
+This will bypass most common checks as it doesn't modify the game's APK file.

-Currently 0 games detect it, USE AT YOUR OWN RISK.
+yeah now this is detected in most games, you might be lucky tho

-This repository also uses cURL and ImGui (duh) Remember to change module.gradle before publishing, Main code lives in hook.cpp
+This repository also uses cURL and ImGui (duh)Remember to change module.gradle before publishing, Main code lives in hook.cpp

 # Build and Installation